Arthur Rudolf Hantzsch

 Arthur Rudolf Hantzsch (7 March 1857 – 14 March 1935) was a German chemist.

 Life and work

 Hantzsch studied chemistry in Dresden and graduated at the University of Würzburg under Johannes Wislicenus.
 As a professor, he taught at the Universities of Zürich, Würzburg und Leipzig.

-The Hantzsch pyridine synthesis, a multi-component organic reaction, is named after him, as is the Hantzsch pyrrole synthesis.
+The Hantzsch pyridine synthesis, a multi-component organic reaction, is named after him, as is the Hantzsch pyrrole synthesis and the Hantzsch thiazole synthesis.

 His surname is correctly pronounced /Haːntʃ/ (rhymes with cattle ranch).